infinilabs/gateway/README.md

-INFINIBYTE, a lightweight data gateway written in golang.
+INFINI-GATEWAY, a high performance and lightweight gateway written in golang, for elasticsearch and his friends.

 # Features
 - Auto handling upstream failure while indexing, aka nonstop indexing
-- Auto detect the upstream failure in search
+- Auto detect upstream failure in search
 - Multiple write mechanism, one indexing request map to multi remote elasticsearch clusters
 - Support TLS/HTTPS, generate the cert files automatically
 - Support run background as daemon mode(only available on linux and macOS)